draeder/UniWRTC/README.md

 Open `demo.html` in your web browser to try the interactive demo:

-1. Start the server with `npm start`
+1. Start the server with `npm start` (local signaling at `ws://localhost:8080`), **or** use the deployed Workers endpoint `wss://signal.peer.ooo`.
-2. Open `demo.html` in your browser
+2. Open `demo.html` in your browser.
-3. Click "Connect" to connect to the signaling server
+3. Click "Connect" to connect to the signaling server.
-4. Enter a room ID and click "Join Room"
+4. Enter a room ID and click "Join Room".
-5. Open another browser window/tab with the same demo page
+5. Open another browser window/tab with the same demo page.
-6. Join the same room to see peer connections in action
+6. Join the same room to see peer connections in action and P2P data channels open.

 ## Usage